TshidisoMofokeng/acad_web/content/project/VECM/index.md

 <figcaption aria-hidden="true">Figure 1: Time series for various selected macroeconomic variables, 1979–2022 </figcaption>
 </figure>

+Focusing on the Rand-US dollar exchange rate, discuss some domestic political and economic developments and international events that potentially affected the exchange rate over time.
 Between 1985 and 1994, during the period of economic sanctions, the average economic growth rate was low, with negative growth rates in 1985 and again from 1990 to 1993.
 As a result, South Africa experienced weaker currency.
 In the the years 2001/2002 we note currency depreciation of the back of the South African Reserve Bank announcing an intention to close of the net open foreign position, of which contributed to currency depreciation ([South African Reserve Bank 2001](#ref-ReserveBankSA2001)).
 In the years 2008/2009, there was another depreciation in the currency, which was a factor of global events (specifically from the USA) spilling over into a number of foreign countries including South Africa.
 In the turn of the 2018 year, the Rand had appreciated strongly to a three-year high with significant signs of recovery in business confidence, following the election of currency president Mr Ramaphosa.
 Lastly, we note depreciation during the Covid pandemic period given strong uncertainty domestically as well as globally.

+## Order of intergration

 Now we will proceed with applying the Phillips-Perron unit root test, to assess the order of integration of the income differential (lrgdp).
+A variable with one as the order of integration will indicate that the variable is non-stationary; whereas, order zero implies that the variable is stationary.
 The results are shown in figure 2.

 <figure>
 <img src="/VECM/q3.png" alt="Figure 2: Phillips-Perron unit root test " />
 <figcaption aria-hidden="true">Figure 2: Phillips-Perron unit root test </figcaption>
 </figure>

-Now we will proceed with applying the Elliott-Rothenberg-Stock Point-Optimal unit root test, to assess the order of integration of the inflation differential (infl).
+Furthermore, we apply the Elliott-Rothenberg-Stock Point-Optimal unit root test, similarly to assess the order of integration of the inflation differential (infl).
 The results are shown in figure 3.

 <figure>
 <img src="/VECM/q2.png" alt="Figure 3: Elliott-Rothenberg-Stock Point-Optimal unit root test " />